The Pahoa Town, Hawaii

 What to Do in Pahoa Village

-If you’re hungry, a handful of restaurants offer a surprisingly variety of cuisines – Japanese, Mexican, Chinese, Thai, Italian.
+If you’re hungry, a handful of restaurants offer a surprising variety of cuisines – Japanese, Mexican, Chinese, Thai, and Italian.
 There are also a couple of pizza joints.
-For ono grinds or best Hawaiian food, try the popular Black Rock Café or Pele’s Kitchen (breakfast and lunch only).
-In case you carve sweet or need a caffeine fix, Tin Shack bakery or Sirius Coffee are the perfect choices.
+For ono grinds or the best Hawaiian food, try the popular Black Rock Café or Pele’s Kitchen (breakfast and lunch only).
+In case you crave sweets or need a caffeine fix, Tin Shack bakery or Sirius Coffee are the perfect choices.
 Kaleo’s Bar & Grill is a nice spot to chill – get a table on their front street deck and watch the world go by!
-Or hang out with the young hippie crowd at Awa Bar and try their wicked home-made kava drinks or kombucha on tap!
+Or hang out with the young hippie crowd at Awa Bar and try their wicked homemade kava drinks or kombucha on tap!

 To Get Here

 From Hilo, head south on Hwy 11 toward Kea’au.
 At Kea’au intersection, turn left onto Hwy 130 and drive about 12 miles to Pahoa Village.
 Exit the highway at the roundabout and Pahoa Village sign.
 North end is Pahoa Marketplace the village's main shopping area.
 To get to the historic south end, drive along Pahoa Village Road.

 2014 Lava Flow

 Puu Oo vent on the slope of Kilauea volcano has been erupting non-stop for 31 years on the Big Island.
 In the summer of 2014, a vigorous stream of lava (dubbed the June 27th Lava Flow) poured out of this vent and slowly oozed its way downslope, directly toward Pahoa Village.
-By mid-October, the flow reached the outskirts of town, many homes and businesses were evacuated.
+By mid-October, the flow reached the outskirts of town, and many homes and businesses were evacuated.
 Local officials feared that the lava will cause a major disaster when it pushed through Pahoa Village: besides destroying everything on its path, it would divide the town into two isolated, impassable sections and eventually cover up Hwy 130 – the only route in and out of lower Puna district!
 On November 3, to everyone’s relief, the lava suddenly stopped, just a few yards away from the town’s main street and post office.

 Special thanks to Pahoa Village Museum and Hawaii Volcano Observatory for the information used in this hub.